-“The SECC partnership empowers our students to develop their voices and instills in them the attributes that we want our students to have — in order to be successful in their future careers and as parents and leaders of our community,” says Elliot, who is Vice Chair of the SECC Board and the Chief Information Officer for Sacramento City Unified.
+“The SECC partnership empowers our students to develop their voices and instills in them the attributes that we want our students to have — in order to be successful in their future careers and as parents and leaders of our community,” says Elliot, who serves on the SECC Board and the Chief Information Officer for Sacramento City Unified.

 “The SECC has been an effective vehicle to proactively reach out to our schools and teachers with interest in those areas… and to launch those efforts in their schools.
 The SECC is an organization that has allowed our schools to invest in resources and programs that they might not otherwise have — either because of a lack of funding or because they didn’t have the technology resources or because teachers did not have the opportunities for professional development or networking that they could leverage — to be able to promote careers and opportunities to work in media, communications and technology for their students.”

 As a youngster growing up in Brooklyn, N.Y., Elliot was far more interested in his favorite baseball team — the New York Mets — than technology or video production.
 But he developed a keen interest in education at an early age, in large part because of one teacher who kept an obvious and knowing eye on him.

 Elliot’s second grade teacher at PS 159, Miss Winnick, would spend time each day after school talking to whichever of his parents was picking him up from school: “It left an impression on me that she spent time talking to my parents every day about how I was doing.
 It really indicated that she cared, that she paid attention.
 That I mattered.
 I couldn’t get away with anything in her class.”